collie123/CyberPortfolio/walkthroughs/HackTheBox/Bashed.md

 ![image](https://github.com/user-attachments/assets/29b23b7c-eb0d-4e2f-b87a-0836594b079d)

 So lets go to the uploads directory in the URL bar and execute our php reverse shell.
-Before we do this we need to set up a listener to catch the connection on the same port we used in our php-reverse-shell Below is the command for that and you can see we are now listening on port 8888
+Before we do this we need to set up a netcat listener to catch the connection on the same port we used in our php-reverse-shell
+Below is the command for that and you can see we are now listening on port 8888

 ![image](https://github.com/user-attachments/assets/9bbe4542-332c-408a-bb3e-9a2e2f3a2b23)